Demonstration of the trapped-ion quantum-CCD computer architecture: Methods

-\textbf{Qubit Manipulation:} We apply a 5G magnetic field at a $45^{\circ}$ angle with respect to the trap axis which is uniform between the two zones to within 0.2 mG, ensuring that qubit frequencies are the same to within 1 Hz.
-The qubit coherence time is characterized by a single-pulse spin-echo sequence in the two zones, showing 1/e times of $2.0(2)$ s and $2.0(3)$ s for the first and second gate zones respectively.
-Lasers are directed into the gate zones at either 45 or 90 degrees to the trap axis and have a beam diameter of $\sim17\mu$m.
+\textbf{Qubit Manipulation:} A 5G magnetic field is applied in the xy plane at $45^{\circ}$ with respect to the x-axis, uniform between the zones to within 0.2 mG, matching qubit frequencies to within 1 Hz.
+The qubit coherence time is characterized by a single-pulse spin-echo sequence in the two zones, showing 1/e Gaussian decay times of $2.0(2)$ s and $2.0(3)$ s for the first and second gate zones respectively.
+Lasers are directed into the gate zones at either 45 or 90 degrees to the trap axis with a beam diameter of $\sim17 ~\mu$m and the laser power budget is dominated by the TQ gate beams with 8.5 mW per beam.

-\textbf{State preparation and measurement (SPAM):} The qubits are initialized and measured using standard optical pumping and state-dependent fluorescence techniques \cite{Olmschenk07}, and the ions' fluorescence is imaged onto a linear PMT array for measurements.
+\textbf{State preparation and measurement (SPAM):} The qubits are initialized and measured using standard optical pumping and state-dependent fluorescence techniques \cite{Olmschenk07}, and the ions' fluorescence is imaged onto a standard multichannel PMT array for measurements.
+Detection is performed at the gate zone centers and we set the magnification of the imaging system such that the zone centers line up with every other PMT channel.

-The SPAM errors with 120 $\mu$s detection time listed in Table \ref{tab:benchmarks} are extracted from the $y$-intercept of the survival probability in single-qubit randomized benchmarking (RB).
-Theoretical modeling suggests the error from state preparation is $\leq10^{-4}$, whereas the current photon collection efficiency should limit the measurement error to $>10^{-3}$.
-Since these operations use resonant laser light, idle qubits are held at least 110 $\mu$m away during these operations to avoid decoherence from scattered light.
-Measurement cross-talk errors are measured to be 0.35$\%$-1.5$\%$ using the 60 $\mu$s detection time as explained in the caption of Table \ref{tab:Qubit_Operation_Times} while calculated errors from the detected ion's fluorescence at this separation are $<10^{-3}$.
-A perfect Gaussian beam 110 $\mu$m away would give a $<10^{-4}$ error and, therefore, we conclude the current limitations are due to imperfect beam profiles and scattering off the trap surface.
+The SPAM errors with 120 $\mu$s detection time listed in Table \ref{tab:benchmarks} are extracted from the $y$-intercept of the survival probability in SQ randomized benchmarking (RB).
+Theoretical modeling suggests the state preparation error is $\leq10^{-4}$, and the photon collection efficiency of $\sim3\%$ limits the measurement error to $>10^{-3}$.
+During these operations, idle qubits are held at least 110 $\mu$m away to avoid decoherence from scattered light.
+Measurement crosstalk errors are measured to be 0.35$\%$-1.5$\%$ as explained in the caption of Table \ref{tab:Qubit_Operation_Times}, while calculated errors from the detected ion's fluorescence at this separation are $<10^{-3}$.
+A perfect Gaussian beam 110 $\mu$m away gives a $<10^{-4}$ error suggesting the current limitations are due to imperfect beam profiles and scattering off the trap surface.

-\textbf{Gating operations:} Quantum logic operations are accomplished via stimulated Raman transitions driven by two different configurations: single-qubit gates use pairs of co-propagating 370.3 nm Raman beams with circular polarization, and two-qubit gates use additional pairs of linearly polarized beams that couple to an axial mode of motion (along the RF null).
+\textbf{Gating operations:} Quantum logic operations use stimulated Raman transitions in two different configurations: SQ gates use pairs of co-propagating 370.3 nm Raman beams with circular polarization, and TQ gates use pairs of linearly polarized beams that couple to an axial mode of motion (along the RF-null).